-Part of our daily operations is working with diverse projects alongside our members, other GBC’s and actors in the industry.
-Our projects are reflective of emerging themes in the field of sustainably built environment.
+Part of GBC Finland’s daily operations is working with diverse projects alongside our members, other GBC’s, and actors in the industry.
+Our projects are reflective of emerging themes in the field of sustainable built environment.

-Ilmastoviisaat Taloyhtiöt (“Climatically wise Condominiums”, not an official name) project’s goal is to get condominiums and occupants to be an activate part of smart cities and the prevention of climate change.
+Ilmastoviisaat Taloyhtiöt (“Climate Smart Housing Companies”) project’s goal is to get housing companies and occupants to be an active part of smart cities, and the prevention of climate change.

 The Sustainable Buildings and Construction (SBC) Programme is part of the United Nations 10YFP framework.
 The 10YFP is a global framework that enhances international cooperation to accelerate the shift towards sustainable consumption and production in both developed and developing countries.